mbarnettHMX/beneficial-ownership-engine/docs/deployment/LOCAL_DEPLOY.md

 NOTE: These instructions currently are under review and subject to change.

-This tutorial describes how to set up the development environment for the Beneficial Ownership Engine components using Docker.
+This tutorial describes how to set up the development environment for the Beneficial Ownership Engine components locally using Docker.

 ## Pre-requisites